Green Zones

 CEED’s Green Zones workshop builds community knowledge in the Twin Cities about the layers of pollution in their neighborhoods, and assist with linking to successful models and campaign strategies in California.

 CEED’s curriculum is organized by series.
-Our existing curriculum includes the Pollution Series, Energy Series, and Climate Series.
+Our existing curriculum includes the Pollution Series, Energy Series, Climate Series, Nature Series, Environmental Intersectionality Series, and Federal Policy Series.
 Each contains various educational materials related to the series’ theme; materials may include facilitation guides, outlining an entire lesson plan for a workshop, or supplemental educational resources, such as an infographic, a zine, or even a cookbook.
 CEED’s curriculum positions communities to share stories and experiences that address injustice and advance advocacy and liberation.

 Access specific tools or workshop information below.
 If you are a community of color, indigenous community, or low-income community, network or alliance wanting more information about CEED’s popular education materials or to schedule a workshop, please contact Natalya Arevalo at narevalo@ceed.org